vetlefo/vaim2/ROADMAP.md

     Document as You Go
         Maintain consistent naming conventions.
-        Provide clear instructions for each microservice’s API endpoints and data exchange formats.
+        Provide clear instructions for each microservice's API endpoints and data exchange formats.
         Update users on any major schema changes or new bridging features.

     Focus on User Validation